asaaki/flasked/README.md

 ## The mapping file

-This file is just a normal Elixir module with some functions:
+This file is just a normal Elixir script file with a map as its content:

 ```elixir
 # priv/flasked_env.exs